numerai/numerai-cli/README.md

 ### AWS

 You need to signup for AWS and create an administrative IAM user
-1. Sign up for an AWS account
+1. Sign up for an AWS account: https://portal.aws.amazon.com/billing/signup
 2. Create an IAM user with Administrative access: https://console.aws.amazon.com/iam/home?region=us-east-1#/users$new
     1. Give user a name and select "Programmatic accesss"
     2. For permissions, click "Attach existing policies directly" and click the check box next to "AdministratorAccess"